mvaganov/thinkwithtools/curriculum.md

   <li> Make a note about everything that looks foreign.
 Hypothesize what the new syntax is, and create simple tests to validate your hypothesis.
 If you are still confused, ask the LLM to explain these new ideas.
   <li> Remove all non-functional code, to create a maximally simplified example.
   <li> Examine each line of code to guess what it does.
 Rename every variable or function with your own words.
-  <li> Refactor the code style to use less inlined logic:<ul><li> Create well named variables to describe partial results <li> Create named functions instead of anonymous lambda epressions</ul>
+  <li> Refactor the code style to use less inlined logic:<ul><li> Create well named variables to describe partial results <li> Create named functions instead of anonymous lambda expressions</ul>
   <li> Find patterns in the code that can be collapsed into helper functions.
 Create the helper functions and use them.
 Test each function separately.
 </ul>
 <li> Basic ethics of Computer Programming<ul>
   <li> Once code is fully understood, it becomes your code, and you should feel empowered to use it.
 In practice, understanding is the only price that programmers need to pay for code.
   <li> For a programmer, copying and using code is unethical if it is not understood.
 There can be extremely negative practical consequences for adding poorly understood code to software.
 Software bugs are rooted in this lack of understanding.
 The more software you write, the clearer this will become.
   <li> The strategy for learning how to program with LLMs outlined here is good (get basic code from the LLM, refactor and experiment with it until you fully understand it).
 However, the <i>focus of this class is dangerous to teaching good software development practices</i>.
 Computer programming is full of problems that are difficult to reason about or even recognize without understanding simpler problems.
 Arithmetic is like this too: complex ideas don't work without mastery of simpler ideas.
 To learn how to program well, you are advised to practice computer programming without an LLM writing your code, so that you are confident that you understand it.
   <li> (possibly out-of-scope additional discussion) In the modern LLM-powered era of software development, understanding how the code works in an abstract sense is not enough.
 Programmers must understood how it works <i>in the system it is designed for</i>.
 This distinction is not dramatic for a webpage, but it could be very dramatic for a robot with motors that spin in the real world.
-To address this nuance, test all code that touches external systems thouroughly: don't accept hundreds of lines of code from an LLM at once, test just a few.
+To address this nuance, test all code that touches external systems thoroughly: don't accept hundreds of lines of code from an LLM at once, test just a few.
 LLMs are unable to experience interactions with external systems, and are unlikely to expect real life consequences.
-As the human in the loop, you need to make up for this LLM blindspot.
+As the human in the loop, you need to make up for this LLM blind spot.
   <li> (possibly out-of-scope additional discussion) As of October 2025, LLMs are good at quickly generating top-down design of software.
 And LLMs are also good at generating examples of bottom-up implementation of software (as API tutorials).
 However, LLMs are bad at integrating bottom-up implementation into top-down design.
 </ul>